MikeySaw/pokemon_generation/README.md

 # run the pre-commit hook to check/modify your file you wanna push!😱
 pip install pre-commit

-# Alert!!!💥💥💥 The following line will check every files in the repo based on the pre-commit hook!💥💥💥
+# Alert!!!💥 The following line will check every files in the repo based on the pre-commit hook!💥💥💥
 pre-commit run --all-files

 # Only want to check one file? 😱 Use this command instead!